video

 THE NEW YORK TIMES

-As post producer and editor, I conceptualized the video, sourced the interview footage from the filmmakers, selected and pulled 2023 war footage, then edited the video with Jonah Kessel.
+I conceptualized the video, sourced the interview footage from the filmmakers, selected and pulled 2023 war footage, then edited the video with Jonah Kessel.

 Video and stub article